Amelia7689/nimbus-site/about/clients.md

 ## Consensus client

-The Nimbus consensus client offers significant advantages for all levels of users from hobbyists to institutional operators.
+The Nimbus consensus client offers significant advantages for users of all levels, from hobbyists to institutional operators.
 The advantages include:

 - Light and high performing: Nimbus consensus client strives to be as lightweight and high performing as possible in terms of resource overhead, leaving more headroom during times of heightened network usage.
 Operators can also run Nimbus together with other workloads on their servers to reduce overall costs.